Global engagement and outreach

 In March 2017, we welcomed two new Rwandan residents, Drs.
 Eugene Tuyishime (left) and Alcade Rudakemwa (right), to participate in an anesthesia elective.

 The Department of Anesthesia, Pain Management & Perioperative Medicine offers educational electives to anesthesia residents from the University of Rwanda.
-The program supports the ongoing partnership between CAS IEF, Dalhousie and the University of Rwanda aimed at developing sustainable excellence in anesthesia in Rwanda.
-Since 2010, ten Rwandan residents have participated in this program.
+The program supports the ongoing partnership between Canadian Anesthesiologists’ Society International Education Foundation (CAS IEF), Dalhousie University and the University of Rwanda aimed at developing sustainable excellence in anesthesia in Rwanda.
+Since 2010, we have brought 2 Rwandan residents every 2 years to complete a 3-6 month anesthesia elective at Dalhousie University.
+Residents who have completed this elective return to Rwanda with enhanced skills in clinical anesthesia and stronger capacity for leadership.

 University of Rwanda Faculty of Medicine Simulation and Skills Centre